Newton's reflector: Description

 Newton describes a telescope with an objective concave primary mirror diameter of 2 inches (50 mm) 0.3 of an inch thick, ground to fit a sphere that was 25 inches in diameter giving it a radius of 12.5 inches and a focal length of 6.25 inches (158 mm).
-The mirror was aperture reduced to an effective aperture of 1.3 inches by placing a disk with a hole in it between the observer's eye and the eyepiece.
+The mirror's aperture was reduced to an effective aperture of 1.3 inches by placing a disk with a hole in it between the observer's eye and the eyepiece.
 The telescope had a flat diagonal secondary mirror bouncing the light at a 90° angle to a Plano-convex eyepiece with a probable focal length of 4.5mm yielding his observed 35 times magnification.
 Newton said the telescope was 6.25 inches long; this matches the length of the instrument pictured in his monograph "Opticks".
 It appears that the second telescope, which was presented to the Royal Society has a longer focal length as it is significantly longer than the first one shown in his illustration and described in "Opticks".
 Newton completed his first reflecting telescope in late 1668 and first wrote about it in a February 23, 1669 letter to Henry Oldenburg (Secretary of the Royal Society).".

 Newton found that he could see the four Galilean moons of Jupiter and the crescent phase of the planet Venus with his new little telescope.
-Newton's friend Isaac Barrow showed the telescope to small group from the Royal Society of London at the end of 1671.
+Newton's friend Isaac Barrow showed the telescope to a small group from the Royal Society of London at the end of 1671.
 They were so impressed with it they demonstrated it for Charles II in January 1672.
 This telescope remained in the repository of the Royal Society until it disintegrated and then disappeared from their records.
 The last reference to it was in 1731 saying that only two mirrors remained of it.